moleculer-java/moleculer-spring-boot-demo/README.md

 	// --- EVENT LISTENER ---

 	@Subscribe("myEvent")
-	public Listener myEventListener = data -> {
+	public Listener myEventListener = ctx -> {

 		// Process event's payload
-		boolean var3 = data.get("key", false);
+		boolean var3 = ctx.params.get("key", false);
 	};

 }
 ```

-The "ctx.params", "rsp" and "data" variables are hierarchical [Tree structures](https://berkesa.github.io/datatree/) (~= JSONs).
+The "ctx.params" and "rsp" variables are hierarchical [Tree structures](https://berkesa.github.io/datatree/) (~= JSONs).
 For more information about using "Tree", see the JavaDoc of Tree.
-At boot time the Spring Framework will automatically register this service as a distributed Moleculer Service, which can be called by other (Java or Node.js) nodes.
+At boot time the Spring Framework will automatically register this service as a distributed Moleculer Service,
+which can be called by other (Java or Node.js) nodes.

 # License
-Moleculer-java is available under the [MIT license](https://tldrlegal.com/license/mit-license).
+Moleculer implementations are available under the [MIT license](https://tldrlegal.com/license/mit-license).